Adroiti/docs-for-code-review-tools/RuboCop/Style-DefWithParentheses.md

-Pattern: Def with parentheses
+Pattern: Use of `def` with parentheses

 Issue: -

 ## Description

 This cop checks for parentheses in the definition of a method, that does not take any arguments.
 Both instance and class/singleton methods are checked.

 ## Further Reading